rancher/docs/content/rancher/v2.x/en/tools/logging/custom/_index.md

     1. **Include System Log**.
 Include system project log and rke components log by default, uncheck it to exclude system log.

-1. Click **Test** will send a test log to Syslog.
+1. Click **Dry Run**, then rancher calls the fluentd dry run command to validate the configure.

 1. Click **Save**.

-**Result:** Rancher is now configured to send logs to your Syslog server.
-View your Syslog stream to view logs for your cluster and containers.
+**Result:** Rancher is now configured to send logs to your configured server.
+View your server to view logs for your cluster and containers.